 Food preservation by heat treatment includes sterilization and pasteurization.

-Pasteurization is a method where pathogenic bacteria and certain microorganisms are destroyed, and enzymes are inactivated by heating up to a specific temperature.
+Pasteurization is a method where pathogenic bacteria and certain microorganisms are destroyed, and inactivation of enzymes by heating up to a specific temperature.
 There are two methods for pasteurization i)Batch pasteurization and ii)Continuous pasteurization.
-Milk, juice, almonds, and acidic canned foods are preserved by pasteurization.
+Pasteurization helps to preserve milk, juice, almonds, and acidic canned foods.

 Preservation by Blanching

-Blanching is a type of mild-heat treatment (performed on fresh harvest) where the foods are exposed to hot water or steam to maintain their physical and physiological properties and extend the shelf-life.
-Blanching is usually performed before freezing, canning, or drying.
+Blanching is a type of mild-heat treatment (usually on fresh harvest) where exposure of the foods to hot water or steam help to maintain their physical and physiological properties and extend the shelf-life.
+It is usually performed before freezing, canning, or drying.
 Hot steam is preferred over hot water or high temperature to avoid the side effects of blanching (protein denaturation, damage to tissue cells).
 High-temperature treatment can make fruits and vegetables lose their color.
 So, to avoid that, sodium carbonate or calcium oxide is added to blancher water.
 Broccoli, fennel, green beans, and asparagus spears are preserved by blanching.

 Preservation by Irradiation